Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI55.png
     :align: center

-Connect the ESP32-S3 to your computer using a USB cable, making sure to plug it into the correct Type-C port (do not use the wrong connector).
+Connect the Freenove ESP32-S3 Display to your computer using a USB cable, making sure to plug it into the correct Type-C port (do not use the wrong connector).

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI56.png
     :align: center